 - Push the lock button on the remote control for about 3 seconds.
-All windows which function electrically will be either opened or closed. - Press the unlock button to interrupt the function. - The indicators will flash once the windows are completely closed.
+All windows which function electrically will be either opened or closed. - Press the unlock button to interrupt the function. - Once the electric windows are completely closed, the turn indicators will flash.

-Sliding/tilting roof
+Sliding/tilting roof\